 I never imagined that I would be making, let alone eating and enjoying Tofu Pad Thai.

 In fact, if you asked me just a few years back, if I would eat tofu, I would have told you that you were crazy.
-I was a chicken and beef eater and saw no need for a meat replacement.
-Although I do love Instant Pot Lo Mein!
+I absolutely love Instant Pot Chicken Pad Thai and saw no need for a meat replacement.
+However, I have to admit, I do love Instant Pot Lo Mein as well!

 However, things change.
 In my quest to explore various food cultures and options, I have opened up to trying new things.